 - Returning visitors: number of returning visitors

-- Bounce Rate: percentage of page views with a view duration of under 5 seconds
+- Bounce Rate: the percentage of page views with a view duration of under 5 seconds

 - Page view duration: average page view duration